imran120198/my-api-mocker/README.md

-# How to Deploy API using cyclic
+# How to build API using cyclic

 ## Create a package in VS Code
 ````